Wildcat (anarchist newspaper)

 Wildcat was a monthly anarchist-libertarian newspaper published from London between 1974 and 1975.
 Wildcat is not connected to the communist newsletter and journal of the same name published in the 1980s and 1990s.

 History

-Wildcat took its name form wildcat strike action, a term that describes a strike action undertaken by unionized workers without union leadership's authorization, support, or approval.
+Wildcat took its name from wildcat strike action, a term that describes a strike action undertaken by unionized workers without union leadership's authorization, support, or approval.

 The publication was temporarily based at 5 Caledonian Road, London, where it shared the premises with the British pacifist magazine Peace News and the radical booksellers Housmans.

 Between September 1974 and July 1975, ten issues were published.

 A monthly subscription to Wildcat cost £2.50 while students, pensioners and anyone claiming benefits were charged £1.50.

 Content

 Wildcat ran regular reports, features, book reviews, a letters page, and classifieds.
 The second issue reported on peace campaigner Pat Arrowsmith's escape from an open prison before she took sanctuary in the premises shared by Wildcat at 5 Caledonian Road.